 There has been some pushback from various organizations about the recommendations to limit sun exposure.
-One of the concerns with severely limiting sun exposure comes from the concern that extreme sun avoidance may lead to vitamin D deficiency.
+One of the concerns with severely limiting sun exposure comes from the fears that extreme sun avoidance may lead to vitamin D deficiency.
 Perhaps with the help of some unexpected social media exposure, the issue of vitamin D deficiency is gaining more attention, and have raised some questions about finding the right balance of sun safety and adequate vitamin D intake.
 While the science is clear that UV rays are cancer-causing and contribute to premature aging, it is also true that the human body requires sufficient vitamin D to be healthy.
-The conundrum is that humans produce vitamin D in the skin when exposed to sunlight and it can be difficult to obtain sufficient vitamin D via diet alone.
+The conundrum is that humans produce vitamin D in the skin when exposed to sunlight and it can be difficult to obtain adequate vitamin D via diet alone.
 So what should we do?

 What does vitamin D do, and why do we need it?

-Vitamin D, like all vitamins is a vital nutrient to maintain good health.
-Vitamin D plays a hormone like role, helping to regulate calcium in the body.
-When vitamin D is deficient, bone related diseases like rickets and osteomalacia become a concern.
+Vitamin D, like all vitamins, is a vital nutrient to maintain good health.
+Vitamin D plays a hormone-like role, helping to regulate calcium in the body.
+When vitamin D is deficient, bone-related diseases like rickets and osteomalacia become a concern.
 Severe deficiencies in vitamin D can also impair brain function.

 How do you get vitamin D?

 Vitamin D can be obtained by food or via the skin when it is exposed to sunlight.
 Relatively few foods naturally contain significant amounts of vitamin D. Some recommended foods for obtaining vitamin D include fish, eggs, mushrooms, and liver.
-For many people’s diets, if they aren’t consciously taking in these foods, they will need to rely largely on some sun exposure to produce vitamin D.
+For many people’s diets, if they aren’t consciously taking in these foods, they will need to rely mainly on some sun exposure to produce vitamin D.